 The promise of shared-nothing has been delivered, and the world has benefited.
 At the same time, we now have no illusions about what these systems can and cannot do.

-As we’ve discussed at length, the emergence of new foundational storage technologies such as NVMe-over-Fabrics, 3D XPoint and low-endurance, low-cost flash media has made it possible to reimagine what storage can be in the modern era.
+As we’ve discussed at length, the emergence of new foundational storage technologies such as NVMe-over-Fabrics, Storage Class Memory and low-endurance, low-cost flash media has made it possible to reimagine what storage can be in the modern era.
 VAST Data is pioneering the next-generation of disaggregated and shared-everything (DASE) storage to break many of the tradeoffs and compromises that have emerged through the global adoption of shared-nothing architectures.

 This blog is already too long to walk through all of the DASE benefits in great detail, so I’ll do my best to summarize the key architectural differences via a table: